juji-io/datalevin/doc/vector.md

 # Datalevin Vector Indexing and Similarity Search

-Datalevin has specialized index for equal-length dense numeric numbers (vectors), and supports efficient exact and approximate nearest neighbors search on these vectors based on various similarity metrics.
+Datalevin has specialized index for equal-length dense numeric numbers (vectors), and supports efficient approximate nearest neighbors search on these vectors based on various similarity metrics.

-This functionality is developed on the basis of [usearch](https://github.com/unum-cloud/usearch) library, which is an implementation of Hierarchical Navigable Small World (HNSW) graph algorithm [1]. usearch leverages vector instructions in CPUs and is used in several OLAP databases, such as clickhouse, DuckDB, and so on.
+This functionality is developed on the basis of [usearch](https://github.com/unum-cloud/usearch) library, which is an implementation of Hierarchical Navigable Small World (HNSW) graph algorithm [1]. usearch leverages vector instructions in CPUs and is used in several OLAP stores, such as clickhouse, DuckDB, and so on.

 With this feature, Datalevin can be used as a vector database to support applications such as semantic search, image search, retrieval augmented generation (RAG), and so on.
-This feature is currently available on Linux and MacosX on both x86_64 and arm64 CPUs.
+This feature is currently available on Linux and MacOS on both x86_64 and arm64 CPUs.

 ## Configurations

-These configurable options can be set when creating the index:
+These configurable options can be set when creating the vector index:

+* `:dimensions`, the number of dimensions of the vectors.
+Required, no default.

 * `:metric-type` is the type of similarity metrics.
 Custom metric may be supported in the future.